kylo2212/O-Reiki/README.md

 The content of the website is something that I personally have been taught to do so it does mean something to me and I would like to expand on this better as well.

-So many things I want to do to make this better sometime but not sure when yet.